sanjevrm/Advanced-C-Lab-Manual/module 10.md

 ![image](https://github.com/user-attachments/assets/880ea215-fd85-4206-b3fa-319c58beb774)

-Result:

-Thus, the function that deletes a given element from a linked list is verified successfully.
+Result:Thus, the function that deletes a given element from a linked list is verified successfully.